 Learn about educational services for students who are homeless or in temporary housing.

 Get information and help with applying for or living in supportive housing for formerly homeless or incarcerated people or youth aging out of foster care.

 Get help for residents in three quarter housing.

-Get resources for young people, troubled youth, and their families.
-Includes Community Connect, walk-in centers, and NYC Teen website.
+Get resources for young people, troubled youth, and their families, including Community Connect and walk-in centers.